 Photography Director and Producer

-The 2016 portfolio reviews were held at Getty Images Gallery.
+The 2017 portfolio reviews will be held at Getty Images Gallery.